elm-in-elm/compiler/README.md

 Essentially compiles the compiler (using the official Elm compiler :wink: ) to a `build/elm.js` file and runs it using `node`.

-**Very handy** for running the whole pipeline on an example project living in `example-project/`!
-In some cases this might be more convenient than writing tests - just `Debug.log` what you need and `make`!
+**Very handy** for running the whole compiler pipeline on an example project living in `example-project/`, which the CLI is currently hardcoded to try and compile!
+In some cases this might be more convenient than writing tests - just add an interesting snippet to `example-project/src/Main.elm`, `Debug.log` what you need in the compiler itself, and `make`!

-So feel free to edit the files in that project and `make` them - it's there for developer convenience!
+So absolutely feel free to go bonkers on that `example-project/` - it's there for developer convenience!

 ## Running the tests